stashed/docs/docs/addons/nats/overview/index.md

 4. Then, it creates the Job to restore the target.

-5. The Job reads necessary information to connect with the database from respective `AppBinding` crd.
+5. The Job reads necessary information to connect with the NATS server from respective `AppBinding` crd.
 It also reads backend information and access credentials from `Repository` crd and Storage Secret respectively.

-6. Then, the job downloads the backed up data from the backend and injects into the desired database.
-Stash pipes the downloaded data to the respective database tool to inject into the database.
-Hence, restore job does not require a large volume to download entire backup data inside it.
+6. Then, the job downloads the backed up data from the backend and restore the streams.
+Stash stores the downloaded files temporarily before inserting into the targeted NATS server.
+Hence, you should provide a PVC template using `spec.interimVolumeTemplate` field of `RestoreSession` crd to use to store those restored files temporarily.
+Make sure that the provided PVC size is capable of storing all the backed up NATS streams.

-7. Finally, when the restore process is complete, the Job sends Prometheus metrics to the Pushgateway and update the `RestoreSession` status to reflect restore completion.
+7. Finally, when the restore process is completed, the Job sends Prometheus metrics to the Pushgateway and update the `RestoreSession` status to reflect restore completion.

 ## Next Steps

-- Backup your Redis database using Stash following the guide from [here](/docs/addons/redis/helm/index.md).
+- Backup your NATS using Stash following the guide from [here](/docs/addons/nats/helm/index.md).